 At this point we decided to take the balance of Visa 1 and transfer it to the Visa 2 card that had the lower interest rate.
-We then promptly canceled Visa 1.
-Somehow the 4.99% “temporary” interest rate stayed the same for the entire duration of our paying it down. (about 8 years)
+Visa 1 was done.
+Somehow the 4.99% “temporary” interest rate on Visa 2 stayed the same for the entire duration of our paying it down (about 8 years).

 At the end, when we finally paid off all of our debt, (except for the mortgage) our allowance was $100 every two weeks.
 That was a crazy amount.
 Keep in mind, I had found a new job and was a supervisor making top rate pay.
 Life was good.

 We used our allowance money to go to concerts and travel.